w3f/polkadot-wiki/docs/general/thousand-validators.md

 - {{ polkadot: Minimum of 5_000 DOTs self stake :polkadot }}{{ kusama: Minimum of 10 KSM self-stake :kusama }}
   (exceptions by approval for good intentions)
 - {{ polkadot: No more than 5% commission :polkadot }}{{ kusama: No more than 15% commission :kusama }}
-- Separate controller and stash (or have a Staking proxy set up)
+- Have a staking proxy set up
 - Must be on the latest release
 - {{ polkadot: Maximum one node per applicant :polkadot }}{{ kusama: Max two nodes (under same sub/super identity) :kusama }}
 - Validators must operate nodes themselves, they may not be operated by third parties or staking